brimdata/zui/docs/Remote-zqd.md

 Since there's no desktop environment on this VM, there's no "app" interface to see.
-Therefore we'll use the path information for the Linux platform shown above to start `zqd` manually with a couple modifications, as follows:
+Therefore we'll use the path information for the Linux platform shown in the table above to start `zqd` manually with a couple modifications, as
+follows:

 ```
 ubuntu# mkdir -p ~/.config/Brim/data/spaces